HL7/dicom-sr/input/pagecontent/architecture.md

 * [Finding Site](StructureDefinition-dicom-sr-finding-site.html) profiles the BodyStructure resource representing a finding site content item with concept name [SCT#363698007 "Finding Site"](http://snomed.info/id/363698007)

 #### Supporting DataType Profiles
-There is no special supporting DataType profiles defined by this IG.
+There are no special supporting DataType profiles defined by this IG.

 #### Supporting Extensions
-There is no special supporting extensions defined by this IG.
+There are no special supporting extensions defined by this IG.

 #### Profile Relationships
 ##### DICOM SR Basics
-The content of a DICOM SR is a tree of "content items".
+The content of a DICOM SR is a tree of "content items."
 Each content item has:
 * a coded "Concept Name" describing the content item
 * a "Value Type"
 * a value (for most value types)